twbartel/newsapi-wrapper/README.md

            .setCategory('health')
            .setPageSize(15)
            .send();

+request() is now optional and considered deprecated, because you can call all the request methods on newsapi directly.
+The above example would then look like this:

+    newsapi.setCategory('health')
+           .setPageSize(15)
+           .send();

+### setCategory

+Sets the news category _for the next request_ (not for _all_ subsequent requests).
+Returns a Request object that can be used to chain other method calls, or to send the request.

+    const request = newsapi.setCategory('health');
+    request.setCountry('uk').send();

+### setCountry

+Sets the country _for the next request_ (not for _all_ subsequent requests).
+Returns a Request object that can be used to chain other method calls, or to send the request.

+### setPageSize

+Sets the page size _for the next request_ (not for _all_ subsequent requests).
+Returns a Request object that can be used to chain other method calls, or to send the request.

+### setApiKey

+Sets the NewsAPI key _for the next request_ (not for _all_ subsequent requests).
+Returns a Request object that can be used to chain other method calls, or to send the request.

+### send

 The call to `send` returns a promise which resolves when the response from the News API is received as intended.
 Otherwise, it is rejected: